Home » Best Forex Brokers in December 2024 » Best Forex Brokers in Norway for 2024

 Naylyan Nazifova is a recognised expert in the online trading field.
 She has many publications and analysis covering forex trading, stock investing and personal finance.

 The foreign exchange market has gained a lot of popularity among professional and retail traders across Europe, and traders who reside in Norway are certainly no exception.
-The Financial Supervisory Authority (FSA) is the entity that ensures that the said individuals can participate in the forex market safely, and it holds companies accountable for any transgressions and unfair practices committed against Norwegian traders.
-You can pay a visit to the FSA’s website at https://www.finanstilsynet.no/, or follow the account @Finanstilsynet on the social media platform X (formerly Twitter).
+The Financial Supervisory Authority (FSA, or Finanstilsynet in Norwegian) is the entity that ensures that the said individuals can participate in the forex market safely, and it holds companies accountable for any transgressions and unfair practices committed against Norwegian traders.
+You can pay a visit to the FSA’s website where you will find a register of all forex brokers overseen by the regulator.

 1Fusion Markets